The fullness conjectures for products of elliptic curves

-Condition \ref{t1C} of Theorem \ref{t1} does not always hold, but it does for a set of prime numbers in a suitable arithmetic progression depending on $X$, hence so does the (strong) $\ell$-adic Tate conjecture for $X$.
-We are now going to prove it for \emph{any} $\ell$, in several steps.
+By quadratic reciprocity, Condition \ref{t1C} holds for a set of prime numbers in a suitable union of arithmetic progressions depending on $X$, which completes the proof of the Tate conjecture (in its strong form) for these $\ell$.
+We are now going to prove it for \emph{any} $\ell$ by avoiding Condition \ref{t1C}, in several steps.